melo936/ChromiumHardening/flags/chrome-command-line.md

 Sandboxing:
 * BrowserDynamicCodeDisabled
-	* Disables dynamic code using ACG.
-Prevents the browser process from generating dynamic code or modifying executable code.
+	* Prevents the browser process from generating dynamic code or modifying executable code using ACG
 * EnableCsrssLockdown
 * GpuAppContainer
 * NetworkServiceCodeIntegrity
-	* Enables CIG in the network process
+	* Enables CIG mitigation in the network process
 * NetworkServiceSandbox
 * RendererAppContainer
 * SandboxExternalProtocolBlocked